spiketools/spiketools/paper/paper.md

 affiliations:
   - name: Department of Biomedical Engineering, Columbia University, New York, United States of America
     index: 1
-  - name: Department of Psychiatry.
-Icahn School of Medicine at Mount Sinai, New York, United States of America
+  - name: Department of Psychiatry, Icahn School of Medicine at Mount Sinai, New York, United States of America
     index: 2
   - name: Department of Neurological Surgery, Columbia University, New York, United States of America
     index: 3